meilof/pysnark/README.md

 python cube.py 3
 ```

+If the libsnark backend is available, it will be imported and used by default.
 This will execute a SNARK computation to compute the cube of the input value, `3`.
 As the comptation prorgresses, a constraint system of the computation is kept.